 Share of freehold

 If you are buying a flat with a share of the freehold, you become part of the group of people or company that make decisions and organise the maintenance of the building.
-You will still have to follow the terms of your lease though.

 The option to buy a share of a property (between 25% and 75%) from a housing association.
 You’ll then pay an ‘affordable rent’ on the share of the property you don’t own.
 You can find out more about shared ownership here.